-Katherine Dekker, School Health Mentor - As a teacher and administrator for over 30 years, Katherine Dekker shared her passion for supporting students to be the best that they can be.
-In 2010, she joined the APPLE Schools world through her position as principal of the Edmonton catholic school St. Francis of Assisi.
+Katherine Dekker come with vast experience as a previous teacher and administrator where she shared her passion for supporting students to be the best that they can be for over 30 years.
+In 2010, she joined the APPLE Schools world as a School Health Mentor through her position as principal of the Edmonton catholic school St. Francis of Assisi.
 She saw first hand how committing to a comprehensive school health approach could change the world for students.
 She is excited to support school staffs in creating and maintaining environments where the healthy choice is the easy choice.
 An avid traveler, Katherine enjoys weaving travel tails to anyone who will lend her an ear.

-Magdalena Pawlowski started working at APPLE Schools in October 2016.
+Magdalena Pawlowski started at APPLE Schools in October 2016.
 Her journey of work experience includes carpentry, teaching social studies in Edmonton and London, U.K., being a frame tech for a telecom company, then finally, communications!
 After completing her bachelor of secondary education degree, she pursued the public relations program at Grant MacEwan University.
-She brings with her a wealth of communications experience from working at the Edmonton Humane Society and APEGA.
-She is an avid aerial- artist-in-the-making and loves animals, reading, dancing, cooking, good jokes, and anything involving the great outdoors.
+She brings with her a wealth of communications experience from the Edmonton Humane Society and APEGA.
+She is an avid aerial-artist-in-the-making and loves animals, reading, dancing, cooking, travel, and anything involving the great outdoors.

 Jenna Power has been teaching for nine years in Fort McMurray.
 She spent two of those years as an APPLE School Health Facilitator where she focused on active learning through alternative seating and encouraging family involvement through active literacy family nights.
 She is now thrilled to be a School Health Mentor for the Catholic School District, and enjoys supporting her colleagues in sustaining healthy schools in the community, as well as pumping up staff and students through friendly, curricular-aligned competitions.
 Outside of work, Jenna loves to read, run, do yoga, spend time with family, and motivate others through her business, Beachbody.